lewistg/lewistg.github.io/_drafts/2015-9-16-sicp-1-16-solution.markdown

 categories: general
 ---

-Structure and Intepretation of Programs (SICP) explains logrithmic time complexity with an exponent calculation algorithm.
-The authors ask readers to reimplement the algorithm using iteration, and this post describes a possible solution.
+This post describes a solution to Structure and Intepretation of Programs' exercise 1.16 and how it relates to binary number representations.

-#The problem
+# The problem statement

-The exercise (1.16) is  the following:
+Exercise 1.16's is stated as follows:

 >Design a procedure that evolves an iterative exponentation process that uses successive squaring and uses a logarithmic number of steps, as does fast-expt.
 (Hint: Using the observation that \\((b^{n/2})^2 = (b^2)^{n/2}\\), keep, along with the exponent \\(n\\) and base \\(b\\), an additional state variable \\(a\\), and define the state transformation in such a way that the product \\(ab^n\\) is unchanged from state to state.
 At the beginning of the process \\(a\\) is taken to be 1, and the answer is given by the value of \\(a\\) at the end of the process.
 In general, the technique of defining an invariant quantity that remains unchanged from state to state is a powerful way of to think about the design of iterative algorithms.)

-(Just by way of background, the algorithm fast-expt is the text's name for the recursive algorithm mentioned in the introduction.)

-This algorithm is restricted to
+It is worth noting  that at this point in the text, the authors, Abelson and Sussman, have already given recursive solution, which can be found here.
+Our task is to provide an equivalent iterative solution.

 # The solution

-Not only does $b^n = (b^2)^{n/2}$ but more generally
+Given the problem statement's hint, we can note that not only does $b^n = (b^2)^{n/2}$ but more generally
 $$b^n = (b^2)^{n/2} = (b^4)^{n/4} = (b^8)^{n/8} = (b^{16})^{n/16} = \cdots =
 (b^{2^i})^{n/2^i} = \cdots$$
 The left to right pattern in this chain of equalities suggest the following naive solution: